Chen-Cai-OSU/Esme/README.md

 See Esme/examples.
 More examples will be added soon.
 ## Contact
 If you have any questions, feel free to contact me via cai.507@osu.edu or submit an issue on github.
+## Misc
+The name of Esme comes from a short [story]((https://en.wikipedia.org/wiki/For_Esm%C3%A9%E2%80%94with_Love_and_Squalor)) by J. D. Salinger.
+It recounts a sergeant's meeting with a young girl before being sent into combat in World War II.